1965 visit by Pope Paul VI to the United States: Visit

 Departing the airport, Paul VI commenced on a 25 mi journey through the boroughs of Queens and Manhattan to St. Patrick's Cathedral.
 The route took him through the Harlem neighborhood of Manhattan and along Fifth Avenue, allowing the pope to see Central Park.
 At the cathedral, Paul VI conducted Mass services.
 He additionally blessed the cathedral's cardinal, Francis Spellman, as well as the crowd that had gathered to see him.
 Afterwards, he had a brief meeting with Spellman at his nearby residence.

 Paul VI then went to the Waldorf Astoria New York in order to meet with President Johnson.
 The meeting was the first time that a reigning pope and a president of the United States had met outside of Vatican City.
 The two talked about politics and posed for photographs with reporters.
 In total, the meeting lasted 46 minutes.

 Following his meeting with the president, the pope traveled to the UN headquarters, visiting a nearby church as well.
-Once there, he gave a speech before the United Nations General Assembly, with his primary focus concerning peace in the atomic age.
+Once there, he gave a speech before the United Nations General Assembly, with his primary focus concerning peace in the Atomic Age.
 Among other things, he pleaded during the speech, "No more war, never again war!
 Drop your weapons.
 One cannot love with offensive weapons in hand."
 He additionally quoted former President John F. Kennedy, the first Catholic president of the United States, by saying, "Mankind must put an end to war or war will put an end to mankind."
 Following his 35-minute speech, he received a standing ovation from the 2,000 people in attendance, which included Kennedy's widow Jacqueline, his brother Ted, and Ted's wife Joan.

 After this, the pope went to Yankee Stadium to preside over a large Mass service.
 90,000 people were in attendance, including Senator Robert F. Kennedy and two of his sons.
 During his speech at the stadium, he announced that a stone that he had brought from St. Peter's Basilica would be blessed and used in the construction of a new seminary for the Roman Catholic Archdiocese of New York.

 Following the Yankee Stadium Mass, the pope visited the Vatican's pavilion for the 1964 New York World's Fair, which was being held in Queens.
 The pavilion housed the Pietà by Michelangelo, which was normally on display at St. Peter's Basilica, but had been authorized for display at the world's fair by Paul VI's immediate predecessor.
-He departed the fair at 10:30 pm, and by midnight, he was flying back to Rome.
+He left the fair at 10:30 pm, and by midnight, he was flying back to Rome.
 In total, the trip lasted 14 hours.

+With the visit, Paul VI became the first pope to visit the Americas, the Western Hemisphere, and the New World.